New Carpet Cost and Prices 2023

 How Much Does New Carpet Cost?
-Our current inflation and supply chain issues may last deep into 2022 and beyond.
-You can expect carpet and padding prices to increase significantly in the coming months.
-The sooner you place your carpet or flooring order the more money you stand to save.
+If our current inflation and supply-chain issues continue through 2024, you can expect carpet and padding prices to increase significantly in the coming months.
+The high cost of diesel fuel is most concerning, so I think the sooner you place your order the more you will save.

 cash savings